-All graduate students begin their program of study in "good academic standing."
-In order for a graduate student to remain in "good academic standing" he/she must maintain minimum standards of academic performance that are set by the Biomedical Engineering Department.
+All graduate students begin their program of study in Good Academic Standing.
+In order for a graduate student to remain in Good Academic Standing, he/she must maintain minimum standards of academic performance that are set by the Biomedical Engineering Department.
 These expectations are in addition to the minimum standards of performance and personal behavior set forth by the IUPUI Graduate School.
-Failure to remain in "good academic standing" for two consecutive semesters may result in dismissal from the MS degree program.
+Failure to remain in Good Academic Standing for two consecutive semesters may result in dismissal from the Master of Science degree program.

-To be in "good academic standing" a MS graduate student must maintain a semester grade point average of at least 3.00 (4.00 scale) at the end of each semester of study.
-A graduate student with a semester GPA below 3.00 at the end of any semester is no longer in "good academic standing", is automatically placed on an "academic checklist" and is issued a "warning letter".
-Registration is then restricted and students are required to meet with their advisors and complete the form "Request for Temporary Checklist Clearance" in order for the academic checklist to be temporarily released for registration the following semester.
-Should a student's cumulative GPA remain below 3.00 at the end of the semester immediately following the loss of "good academic standing" the student will be placed on "academic probation."
-A student on "academic probation" will not be permitted to register for further graduate courses until an academic review has been carried out by the Biomedical Engineering Graduate Education Committee.
-The outcome of this review will be either dismissal from the MS degree program or a list of expectations the student must achieve in the semester following being placed on "academic probation" (e.g. minimum academic performance in specific graduate courses).
+To be in Good Academic Standing, a Master of Science graduate student must maintain a semester grade point average of at least 3.00 (4.00 scale) at the end of each semester of study.
+A graduate student with a semester GPA below 3.00 at the end of any semester is no longer in Good Academic Standing, is automatically placed on an Academic Checklist, and is issued a Warning Letter.
+Registration is then restricted, and students are required to meet with their Faculty Advisor and complete the form, Request for Temporary Checklist Clearance in order for the Academic Checklist to be temporarily released for registration the following semester.
+Should a student's cumulative GPA remain below 3.00 at the end of the semester immediately following the Loss of Good Academic Standing, the student will be placed on Academic Probation.
+A student on Academic Probation will not be permitted to register for further graduate courses until an academic review has been carried out by the Biomedical Engineering Graduate Education Committee.
+The outcome of this review will be either dismissal from the Master of Science degree program or a list of expectations the student must achieve in the semester following being placed on Academic Probation (e.g., minimum academic performance in specific graduate courses).

-Without exception, the MS degree in Biomedical Engineering will not be awarded to a graduate student with a cumulative grade point index below 3.00 (4.00 scale).
+Without exception, the Master of Science Degree in Biomedical Engineering will not be awarded to a graduate student with a cumulative grade point index below 3.00 (4.00 scale).
 The cumulative grade point index is calculated using the courses that are on the Plan of Study.
 If a course is taken more than once while the student is enrolled as a graduate student, only the most recent grade received in the course will be used in computing the grade point index.
 Transfer courses are not included in the computation of the cumulative grade point index.
 Any course on the Plan of Study that carries a grade of "D" or "F" must be repeated.